 Finding Better Treatments for Bladder Cancer

-We are pleased to report that we have submitted our application (BLA) to the FDA to approve N-803 + BCG for BCG-Unresponsive NMIBC CIS.
-If approved, this would be the first new immunotherapy for this indication in 23 years that can be delivered directly to the bladder to induce natural killer cells and T cells.
+We are pleased to report that the FDA has accepted for review our BLA for N-803 + BCG for BCG-Unresponsive NMIBC CIS.
+If approved, N-803 plus BCG would be the first immunotherapy combination for this indication in 23 years that can be delivered directly to the bladder to induce natural killer cells and T cells.

 ImmunityBio is developing cell and immunotherapy products that are designed to help strengthen each patient’s natural immune system, potentially enabling it to outsmart the disease and eliminate cancerous or infected cells.

 Our researchers are developing COVID-19 vaccines that are designed to be more practical to make, store, and distribute than existing vaccines, with the potential to protect people from current and future SARS-CoV-2 variants and also be a boost to current COVID-19 vaccines.

 Solutions for PatientsMany therapies for treating cancer and infectious disease severely weaken the immune system—the human body’s most important natural disease-fighting weapon.
 But ImmunityBio creates targeted, personalized immunotherapies that are designed to strengthen the immune system and enable it to outsmart your disease.

 Opportunities for Trial InvestigatorsImmunotherapies and cell therapies are key to future cancer treatments.
 Our investigational IL-15 superagonist, N-803, and NK-92®-engineered cells have demonstrated wide therapeutic potential across multiple tumor types, and, in clinical studies, have proven to be well-tolerated, making them ideal for clinical trial investigations.